mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	"How do I say it?
 Life is good on the other side of poverty.
 Though you wouldn't know anything about that, would you?"

-	The woman begged him to stop, "Ram...
+	The maman begged him to stop, "Ram...
 Stop this."

-	Casra interrupted, "Oh, so there's an us now?"
+	Casra interrupted, "Seems you've found someone new, then."

 	"For a product this good?
 I couldn't possibly sell it all on my own."
 He said casually.